GeoSamples/sesar-doc/_web_services/overview.md

 order: 1
 ---

-### Accessing SESAR's REST web services
+### Accessing SESAR's PHP web services
 SESAR's web services will have restricted access after release v8.0 (22 July 2021).
 SESAR's web services provides a possible pathway where individuls can register samples directly through web services without undergoing curatorial review.
 Therefore, access to SESAR's web services will be restricted to ensure quality of registered sample metedata.
 If you had a MySESAR account prior to the release of v8.0, you will be grandfathered into accessing SESAR's web services.
 New user of SESAR's web services must fill out [this request form](https://app.geosamples.org/views/webservice_request.php).
 SESAR curators will work with you to ensure that your use of SESAR's web services results in the registration of good, quality metadata.
-If you want to test usecases of SESAR's web services you can do so with the test endpoint https://sesardev.geosamples.org/webservices
+If you want to test usecases of SESAR's web services you can do so with the test endpoint ``` https://sesardev.geosamples.org/webservices ```

-### SESAR provides following REST web services
+### SESAR provides following PHP web services
 1. [Sample registration](https://geosamples.github.io/sesar-doc/web_services/sample_registration.html)
 2. [Validate user credentials and get user codes](https://geosamples.github.io/sesar-doc/web_services/validate_user_credentials_and_get_user_code.html)
 3. [IGSN list for a specific user code](https://geosamples.github.io/sesar-doc/web_services/igsn_list_for_specific_user_code.html)